Adam Dollard des Ormeaux: Holiday

-In Quebec, as of the 1920s, Victoria Day was commonly known as the Fête de Dollard.
+In francophone Quebec, as of the 1920s, Victoria Day was commonly known as the Fête de Dollard.
 After the Quiet Revolution, for some years in the 1970s it was quasi-officially referred to as the Fête de Dollard et de Chénier.
 In 2003, provincial legislation officially declared the date to be National Patriots' Day.

 Toponymy

 In Quebec, as well as the Montreal suburb Dollard-des-Ormeaux, there are dozens of places, including streets, squares, and parks, which commemorate the name.